mgrygles/buildstuff2020-workshop/README.md

 1. Create, change and deploy a Vert.x example app as Knative service

+[The followings are extra info for optional "take-home" exercises]

 1. Create an OpenShift pipeline and deploy your Vert.x app with it

 1. Creating a Knative Revision